Any2suited66/InstasizeAutomation/README.md

 Add this to your bash_profile: export PYTHONPATH=$PYTHONPATH:path/to/testInstasizeAutomation.
 This allows the test scripts to be stored in their own folder and still be able to import all of the modules.

+Optional: Add appium path to your bash profile so it can be run in terminal just by typing 'appium'

 To run the tests run appium and type into terminal: nose2 -v -s /path/to/test/scripts